About UN University (UNU)

 UNU is not liable for any taxes that may be levied on the remuneration you receive under this contract.
 Payment of any such taxes remains the sole responsibility of PSA holders.

 Duration of contract

-The duration of the initial contract is 1 year.
-This is Personnel Service Agreement (PSA) contract with UNU, with the possibility for renewal subject to requirements and satisfactory work performance.
+This is a part-time (50%) employment for an initial duration of 1 year.
+This is a Personnel Service Agreement (PSA) contract with UNU, with the possibility for renewal subject to requirements and satisfactory work performance.
 The combined duration on a PSA contract with UNU may not exceed six (6) years.
 The mandatory age of retirement for PSA holders is 65 years.

 How to Apply: